maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 1. Names of variables must be equal in both STACK and GeoGebra.
 2. Value-names must start with lower case letters.
 3. Values must be `int` or `float` STACK variables.
 4. Angles are used like values, and so must be named lowercase letters in Latin-Alphabet, (not Greek unicode letters!) and values must be in radians.
+(If you want to show a Greek letter to the student, then have a parallel internal variable which is used by STACK.
+E.g. call the angle \(\alpha\) visibly in GGB, but have a hidden GGB variable \(a\) which you can watch.)
 5. Point-names must start with upper case letters.
 6. Points are represented as a list in STACK.
 For example `D:[2,3]`, means a point \(D\) with \(x=2, y=3\).
 (While STACK has an inert `ntuple` command which can be used for representing and displaying coordinates, we have chosen to use lists in this design.)